LeoManzini/HTML/README.md

 # HTML
-A central repository with all the HTML5 pages that I already made
+A central repository with all the HTML5 concepts I was studying